3320 Citizenship/Alien Status | SNAP

 -

-Change the status to ineligible member.
+Change the status to an ineligible member.
 Refer to 3635 Budget for an AU with Ineligible Aliens or Ineligible ABAWDs.

 -